-Most States, the District of Columbia, American Samoa, and Guam provide in statute that reasonable compensation should be paid to
+Most States, the District of Columbia, American Samoa, and Guam provide in statute that reasonable compensation should be paid to attorneys and GALs who are appointed to

-In 33 States, the District of Columbia, American Samoa, and Guam, fees and expenses for attorney and/or GAL services are paid by the court handling the case.29 In seven States and American Samoa, these costs are funded by the State; in 13 States, expenses are paid by the county.
-To the extent that they are able to pay, the court in 23 States and Guam may require the parent or guardian of the child or other appropriate party to reimburse the court for any attorney or GAL fees that have been paid.
-In Tennessee and American Samoa, the person found responsible for the abuse or neglect is required to pay these expenses.
+In 33 States, the District of Columbia, American Samoa, and Guam, fees and expenses for attorney and/or GAL services are paid by the court handling the case.
+In seven States and American Samoa, these costs are funded by the State; in 13 States, expenses are paid by the county.
+To the extent that they are able to pay, the court in 23 States and Guam may require the parent or guardian of the child or other appropriate party to reimburse the court for any attorney or GAL fees that have been paid.32 In Tennessee and American Samoa, the person found responsible for the abuse or neglect is required to pay these expenses.